Manishatds/Tailori-Plugin/README.md

 ### `Texture()`
 Get and Set the Texture (i.e.  fabric or color )  to apparel use

-if you want apply fabric from textronics fabric library send id of fabric
+if you want to apply fabric from textronics fabric library send id of fabric
 ```js
   obj.Texture("fab12589");
 ```